 Calling Russia

-Calling Russia can be expensive if you just pick up your home or cell phone and dial a direct Russian phone number.
+Calling Russia can be expensive if you just pick up your cell phone and dial a direct Russian phone number.
 If you don't have any kind of international calling plan on your U.S. cell phone and you start calling Russia via direct-dial, you'll probably pay more than $2.00 per minute.

 Fortunately there are several very convenient and inexpensive options available for calls to Russia which we will review.